 Communication and Interaction Hub

 Pupils join the Hub having been diagnosed with communication and interaction need by medical professionals.
-All pupils have an education, health and care plan (EHCP) before coming on roll at the school.
+All pupils have an Education, Health and Care Plan (EHCP) before coming on roll at the school.
 All pupils follow an admissions process through a local authority panel where their needs and aspirations are taken into account before joining the Hub.
 No pupils come to the hub without EHCPs or on assessment placements.

-Lessons are presented in a way to maximise the pupils' opportunity to understand what is expected of them and what they need to succeed.
+Lessons are presented in a way to maximise pupils' opportunity to understand what is expected of them and what they need to succeed.
 Every step forward for every pupil is recognised and celebrated.
 At this point, the curriculum at the hub is a mixture of academic and therapeutic learning.

 The vision of leaders at Copleston is exceptionally ambitious.
 Using the methodology outlined above, teachers in the hub have a solid handle on pupils' starting points and a constant focus on the pupils' aspirations for the future.

-As a specialist unit the progress made by the pupils’ at the hub is not directly comparable with pupils’ with SEND in the mainstream.
+As a specialist unit, the progress made by the pupils at the hub is not directly comparable with pupils with SEND in the mainstream.
 To this end, staff have developed means of evidence gathering to show their progress.
 These can be found in the pupils' learning journeys, EHCPs, annual reviews, pupil progress reports and is reflected in their pen portraits.

 The pupils at the hub are not automatically included in the government's ambition for the EBacc for mainstream pupils; neither are progress eight measures useful for most pupils as a performance indicator.
 Leaders at Copleston know the real evidence of each pupil's success at the hub and in the wider life of the school is how well each pupil is prepared for the next stage of their education, employment and/or training.